-\ Nihan Sena Altıntaş was appointed as the Investor Relations Manager on January 24, 2022 due to the resignation of Çağrı Demirel.
+As Çağrı Demirel left his role, Nihan Sena Altıntaş has been appointed as Investor Relations Manager as of January 24, 2022.

 The duties of Nomination Committee and Remuneration Committee, as stipulated by the Corporate Governance Principles, have been assumed by the Corporate Governance Committee due to the structure of the Board of Directors.